kontgis/DL-COVID-19/scripts/README.md

 - The "rank" choice in the "category" flag returns the ten top-ranked counties for the specified state.
 Note that if you choose more than one state when using "rank," the top ten counties will be returned regardless of state.

-- If your locations are counties, be sure to specify the state to which each county belongs to ensure you"re getting the expected data (e.g. Orange County, FL vs Orange County, CA).
+- If your locations are counties, be sure to specify the state to which each county belongs to ensure you're getting the expected data (e.g. Orange County, FL vs Orange County, CA).
 If you list multiple counties from the same state, just specify the state once.
 If listing counties from multiple states, please list the states in the same order that their corresponding counties are listed (e.g. if your counties are Orange, Washington, and Santa Cruz, and you want data from Florida, Georgia, and Arizona, respectively, order your inputs as follows:

 	`python plot-mobility.py --location "orange" "washington" "santa cruz" --category county --county_state "florida" "georgia" "arizona"`

-- Also, for counties where there might be confusion between a state and a county (e.g. Washington State vs. many different states with a Washington County), it"s best practice to specify the word "county" when calling the script:
+- Also, for counties where there might be confusion between a state and a county (e.g. Washington State vs. many different states with a Washington County), it's best practice to specify the word "county" when calling the script:

 	`python plot-mobility.py --location "Denver county" "santa fe county" "santa barbara county" "new york" --category both --county_state "colorado" "new mexico" "california" "new york"`